-Analysis of variance (ANOVA) for the individual as well as combined environments was done following Steel and Torrie (1980), using a fixed-effects model.
+Analysis of variance for the individual as well as combined environments was done following Steel and Torrie (1980), using a fixed-effects model.
 The line × tester analysis of combining ability was done assuming a fixed-effects model and following Kempthorne (1957).
 Both analyses were done using SAS version 9.2 (SAS Institute Inc., 2008).
-From the analysis of combining ability ANOVA, variances attributed to GCA (σ^2{GCA}) and SCA (σ^2{SCA}) were derived to estimate the predictability ratio (PR) [2 $\sigma^2{GCA}/(2 \sigma^2{GCA} + \sigma^2{SCA})$] following Baker (1978).
-The estimates of mid-parent heterosis (MPH) and better-parent heterosis (BPH) were derived for individual environments as well as for the mean of two environments following Hallauer and Miranda (1981).
-The MPH of a hybrid was estimated as percent deviation of the performance of F1 from the mid-parental value.
+From the analysis of combining ability ANOVA, variances attributed to general combining ability (GCA) ( $\sigma^2{GCA}$ ) and specific combining ability (SCA) ( $\sigma^2{SCA}$ ) were derived to estimate the predictability ratio $2\sigma{GCA}^2/(2\sigma{GCA}^2)$ + $\sigma^2{SCA}$ ) following Baker (1978).
+The estimates of midparent heterosis (MPH) and better-parent heterosis (BPH) were derived for individual environments as well as for the mean of two environments following Hallauer and Miranda (1981).
+The MPH of a hybrid was estimated as percent deviation of the performance of F1 from the midparental value.
 The BPH for a hybrid was estimated as the percent deviation of the performance of F1 from the parent having higher value of the micronutrient in question.
-The tests of significance for MPH and BPH were done via 'Z' test.
+The tests of significance for MPH and BPH were done via "Z" test.